Polynesian Culture in Hawaii: History and Island Traditions

 Unlike tiki — which was actually a romanticized American creation only loosely based on Polynesian imagery and heritage — both hula and siva afi are authentic conduits to Hawaii's history, even if both have changed and adapted along with the state's relationship with the rest of America and the world.
 Both combine during a luau, which has itself changed considerably since the time it entered Hawaiian consciousness in the early 19th century.

-Polynesian culture in Hawaii takes on many forms — such as food, dance, surfing and even the word "Aloha."
-It's accessible not only to long-stay snowbirds from the mainland but to shorter-term travelers, including those who arrive to the islands via Hawaii cruises.
-Here's hoping your next trip to Oahu or Maui is as full of learning all about the importance of Polynesian culture.
+Polynesian culture in Hawaii takes on many forms — from food and dance to surfing and even using the word "Aloha."
+The rich culture, festivities, celebrations and island vibrancy are accessible to long-stay snowbirds from the mainland and to shorter-term travelers, including those who arrive via Hawaii cruises.
+Here's hoping your next trip to Oahu or Maui is as full of enthralling learning and unforgettable experiences that highlight the importance of Polynesian culture.

 Written By